-ONLY the Dean of Students (NOT the instructor) offers an Excused Absence.
-If you miss an inclass quiz or exam due to severe illness or emergency, your name must appear on the Dean of Students' Excused Absence List in order to make up the work; otherwise a failing grade will be given.
+ONLY the Dean of Students or Dean for Academic Advising (NOT the instructor) offers an Excused Absence.
+If you miss an in-class quiz or exam due to severe illness or emergency, your name must appear on the Dean's Excused Absence List in order to make up the work; otherwise a failing grade will be given.
 In the event of an absence from class, the student is responsible for securing any notes, handouts or announcements from the class.

-Student-Athletes: I call your attention to the college policy on class attendance in the Scheduling Guidelines for Athletic Contests (http://www.kenyon.edu/PreBuilt/provCASatleticsgl.doc).
+Student-Athletes: I call your attention to the college policy on class attendance in the Scheduling Guidelines for Athletic Contests (http://documents.kenyon.edu/provost/cas_athlet_sched.doc).
 By the end of the first week of classes, you should notify the professor of all known athletic conflicts, which should not exceed 10% of our semester meeting times (4 classes).

-- C. CLASSROOM ETIQUETTE: Personal computers are not allowed in the classroom.
+C. CLASSROOM ETIQUETTE: Personal computers are not allowed in the classroom.
 To maintain a respectful learning environment, please turn off cell phones.
-Because of the room arrangement and capacity, please be on time and refrain from leaving during class, if possible. - D. ACADEMIC STANDARDS and HONESTY: I call to your attention the college policy on Maintenance of Academic Standards and Academic Honesty in the Course of Study.
-I am required to send progress reports for students performing below a grade level of C. - E. STUDENTS WITH DISABILITIES: If you have a physical, psychological, medical or learning disability that may impact your ability to carry out assigned course work, I urge you to contact the Office of Disability Services.
-The Coordinator of Disability Services, Erin Salva
+Because of the room arrangement and capacity, please be on time and refrain from leaving during class, if possible.

+D. ACADEMIC STANDARDS and HONESTY: I call to your attention to the college policy on Maintenance of Academic Standards and Academic Integrity in the Course of Study.
+Progress Reports are submitted for students performing below a grade level of C.

+E. ACCESSIBILITY AND ACCOMMODATIONS: If you have a physical, psychological, medical or learning disability that may impact your ability to participate in class or carry out assigned course work, you should contact Erin Salva in the Office of Student Accessibility and

-(salvae@kenyon.edu; X5453), will review your concerns and determine with you what accommodations are appropriate.
-ONLY the Coordinator of Disability Services can approve accommodations for this course, but please feel free to discuss your concerns in private with me.
+Support Services (salvae@kenyon.edu; X5453).
+She will review your abilities and determine with you what accommodations are appropriate.
+ONLY the Coordinator of Student Accessibility Support Services approves accommodations for this course, but please feel free to discuss your concerns in private with me.
 All information and documentation of disability is confidential.